hkverma/litendb/README.md

 * Broadcast of inverse maps (Can we reduce 3.2 sec further for 6 parallel threads).
 Broadcast on same VM should have no impact.
 It is only across nodes that this matters.

 #### Tasks TODO

+* Added LCache as class in package.
+Works with local as well as Ray remote code.
+Build the demo here.

 * Use Ray to add clusters - Use Ray and Object Library for a scaleout demo.